learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

-Great, we now have a set of two dimensions, reduced from four against our target variable, the flower name.
-Let's now try to visualize this dataset and see if the different flower species remain separable.
+Great, you now have a set of two dimensions, reduced from four against our target variable, the flower name.

 ## Visualize Principal Components